QuantumChemist/lua-learning-material/README.md

 # Lua Learning Material

-These are all the lessons I created when learning Lua, they became my Lua course.
+These are all the lessons [Stephen](https://github.com/WeebNetsu) created when learning Lua, they became his Lua course.

 Watch the crash course: